 Owen Davies also notes the tales of a black dog near Tring in Hertfordshire.
-The spirit appeared near the spot where Thomas Colley was hanged in 1751 (p.
-53).
+The spirit appeared near the spot where Thomas Colley was hanged in 1751 (2007: 53).
 He apparently played a role in the death of Ruth Osborne, a suspected witch, taking us back to the diabolical link.

 Davies highlights a new link between spectral black dogs and the human dead by the late nineteenth century.
-He notes the “[s]tories of ghostly dogs haunting the spots where their deceased masters or mistresses had last been seen or murdered” (p.
-36).
+He notes the “[s]tories of ghostly dogs haunting the spots where their deceased masters or mistresses had last been seen or murdered” (2007: 36).
 The stories neutered the spectral black dogs, removing the demonic and giving them the same romantic qualities as human ghosts.

-Regional Black Dogs
+Other Regional Black Dogs